 It was time.
 Our winter pine wreath had sat on the front door for far too long.
 It was time to welcome in light blooms, neutral feathers, and something fresh as guests entered our home.
 Using a coupon and some artificial blooms from the dollar store, this wreath is the perfect note of spring for under $10.

-Keep reading for the full how-to and process after the jump!
+Keep reading for the full how-to after the jump!